Vitaliy Khutoryanskiy

-Vitaliy Khutoryanskiy FRSC FAPS is a British and Kazakhstani scientist, a Professor of Formulation Science and a Royal Society Industry Fellow at the University of Reading.
+Vitaliy Khutoryanskiy FRSC FAPS FIMMM is a British and Kazakhstani scientist, a Professor of Formulation Science and a Royal Society Industry Fellow at the University of Reading.
 His research focuses on polymers, biomaterials, nanomaterials, drug delivery, and pharmaceutical sciences.
 He also develops alternatives to animal testing, using invertebrates to support the global 3Rs principle of replacing, reducing, and refining animal use in science.
-Khutoryanskiy has published over 250 original research articles, book chapters, and reviews.
-His publications have attracted > 14000 citations and his current h-index is 58.
+Khutoryanskiy has published over 300 original research articles, book chapters, and reviews.
+His publications have attracted > 16000 citations and his current h-index is 62.
 He received several prestigious awards in recognition for his research in polymers, colloids and drug delivery as well as for contributions to research peer-review and mentoring of early career researchers.
 He holds several honorary professorship titles from different universities.

 Education and career

 Khutoryanskiy was born and grew up in Almaty, Kazakhstan.
 He studied at Al-Farabi Kazakh National University, graduating with a BSc in Chemistry in 1996.
 He earned his MSc in Polymer Chemistry in 1998, and then his PhD in Polymer Chemistry in 2000, both from the same institution.
 His PhD project was focused on the studies of hydrogen-bonded interpolymer complexes and preparation of hydrophilic films.
 During his PhD studies, he also spent 4 months in the research group of Janusz Rosiak at Łódź University of Technology, Poland, where specialised in radiation chemistry of hydrophilic polymers.
 He worked as a Lecturer in Polymer Science at Al-Farabi Kazakh National University in 2000-2002.
 In 2002, he moved to the United Kingdom and joined the research group of Ijeoma Uchegbu at the University of Strathclyde as a postdoctoral research assistant, where he worked on the synthesis of chitosan amphiphiles and their studies for drug delivery.
 In 2004, he moved to the University of Manchester to work as a postdoctoral research assistant of Nicola Tirelli, studying the design of oxidation-responsive nanoparticles.
 In 2005, Khutoryanskiy was appointed as a Lecturer in Pharmaceutics at newly-established Reading School of Pharmacy, University of Reading.
 In 2010, he was promoted to Reader (Associate Professor) in Pharmaceutical Materials and in 2014, he became full Professor of Formulation Science.
 In 2023, he became the founding director of the Physicochemical, Ex Vivo and Invertebrate Tests and Analysis Centre (PEVITAC) at the University of Reading.